elugens/hello-javascript/docs/additional-questions/network-requests/server-sent-events.md

 ---

-### Why do we use the EventSoure class in our code?
+### Why do we use the EventSource class in our code?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> The main reason: it is simpler.
 In many applications, the power of WebSocket is a little bit too much.
-When need to receive a stream of data from server: maybe chat messages or market prices, or whatever.
+When we need to receive a stream of data from server: maybe chat messages or market prices, or whatever.
 That is what EventSource is good at.
 Also, it supports auto-reconnect, something we need to implement manually with WebSocket.
 Besides, it is a plain old HTTP, not a new protocol.
     </div>
   </div>
 </details>